viamrobotics/docs/content/en/docs/product-overviews/SDK-as-client.md

 ## Viam's Client SDK Libraries

-Viam's Client SDKs support lots of different ways to connect and control your robots, with lots of new ways to connect coming soon.
+Viam's Client SDKs support many different ways to connect and control your robots, with lots of new ways to connect coming soon.

 -   [Viam App](https://app.viam.com/)